Mandeep1990/hello-world/README.md

 # hello-world
 Hello Everyone
-I Am mobile development and design student.
-I am interetsd to kearn a new technologies
+I Am Mobile application Design and Development student.
+I am interetsd to learn a new technologies.